shipshapecode/angular-shepherd/README.md

 };
 ```

-Buttons can have an action inside then.
-An action expects a function, and you can set whatever you need inside this.
+Buttons have an action property, which must be a function.
 Whenever the button is clicked, the function will be executed.
-You can use it for default shepherd functions, like `this.shepherdService.complete()` or `this.shepherdService.next()`.It's possible to create your own function and set it inside an action.
+You can use it for default shepherd functions, like `this.shepherdService.complete()` or `this.shepherdService.next()`, or create your own function to use for the action.

 ```js
 const builtInButtons = {